NebulousLabs/Sia/doc/api/Wallet.md

   // and /sweep/seed.
   "rescanning": false,

+  // Highest blockheight scanned during a rescan operation.
+Only valid if
+  // rescanning is true.
+  "scanheight": 1234,

   // Number of siacoins, in hastings, available to the wallet as of the most
   // recent block in the blockchain.
   "confirmedsiacoinbalance": "123456", // hastings, big int